-The first place you will normally be taken to see in the city.
-A small but delicately sculpted 15th century town square erected over centuries to become this modern day representation of Brussels’ history.
-Almost all of the buildings have a historical significance and the Hotel de Ville (the Town Hall) is still used today!
-Located in Brussels city centre, just down from Brussels Centrale, this ancient market place is the starting point for tourists.
+A delicately sculpted town square erected over centuries to become the representation of Brussels history.
+Almost all of the buildings have a historical significance and the Hotel de Ville (Town Hall) is still in use today.
+Located just down from Brussels Centrale, this historical marketplace is a must.

-Just a few narrow alleyways from the Grand Place, the Peeing Boy, or Mannekin Pis, as it is normally called by locals, is a fascinating little statue.
-Not only does it attract thousands of curious tourists every year to Brussels, local Brussels people celebrate many festivities with this bronze fountain.
-On last count there are over 700 costumes for this fellow for all events of the year and from countries around the world.
+Just a few narrow alleyways from the Grand Place, the Peeing Boy or Manneken Pis is a famous little statue.
+Locals celebrate many festivities at this bronze fountain and there are over 700 costumes for this little fellow.
+Brusselans dress him while celebrating many events of the year from many countries around the world.

-The Palace of Justice is a grand structure that stands at the top of Brussels looking down on the city; offering one of the best evening cityscapes of Brussels.
-This building still serves its original purpose as the high courts of Brussels.
-It has a distinctive golden dome and many columns decorating its façade, which faces onto the road, located at Place Poelaert near Avenue Louise shopping street.
+A goliath of a structure with good view of the evening cityscapes of Brussels.
+With area of 20 000 square metres and heavy architecture this grand Brussels sight stands slightly above Brussels old town.
+Palais de Justice still serves its original purpose as the high courts of Brussels.
+It has a distinctive golden dome and many columns decorating its façade.
+Located at Place Poelaert near Avenue Louise shopping street.

 Brussels city has become quite proud of the number of parks they have available in the city, called green spaces.
 These parks range from grand boulevards with statues and fountains to quaint parks with lakes and flowers.
 A leisurely stroll through the parks is not a bad idea for visitors who want to see nature within a concrete jungle.
 Picnics, books, children and dogs are most welcome.

-About 30 minutes out of Brussels city in the area of Planckendael is the closest zoo to Brussels city.
+About 30 minutes out of Brussels city, in the area of Planckendael, lies the Brussels city zoo.
 It is a large enclosure with animals from all over the world organised by regions of the world – Africa, Asia, Europe etc. This zoo makes for a great day excursion for animal lovers and visitors with children.